Does buying a pre-owned property differ from buying a new build house?

 Snagging lists and Surveys

-When buying a new build property, it is highly likely that it has not been built.
-Therefore it is important to ensure that you have an inspection of the property to highlight defects and problems with the property.
-In our experience paying for an experienced surveyor to complete a snagging list is essential.
+When buying a new property, it is likely not built.
+Therefore it is essential to ensure that you have an inspection of the property to highlight defects and problems with the property.
+In our experience, paying an experienced surveyor to complete a snagging list is essential.
 A recent new home review survey highlighted that 90% of new build property buyers had experienced snags and defects on their property purchase.
 Furthermore, they were also extremely unhappy with the service provided by some developers to rectify the snags or defects.

-A snagging survey prior to the property completion can outline the issues before you complete on your property purchase and pick up the keys.
-A good snagging survey will include a schedule of work to be completed with photographic / video evidence.
+A snagging survey before the property completion can outline the issues before you complete your property purchase and pick up the keys.
+An excellent snagging survey will include a schedule of work to be met with photographic / video evidence.
 This can be shared with the property developers so that these issues can be rectified satisfactorily or even be used to renegotiate with the developer.

-Due to the uncertainties with the weather, availability of building supplies and other problems with the building of properties there are often delays in the completion of a new home.
-It is important that mortgage offers can be extended due to the aforementioned delays.
-When the property is built and ready, the developer will give written notice.
-The conveyancing transaction needs to be completed to the written date notice issued, which is usually as little as 10 working days.
+Due to the uncertainties with the weather, availability of building supplies and other problems with the building of properties, there are often delays in the completion of a new home.
+It is essential that mortgage offers can be extended due to the delays above.
+The developer will give written notice when the property is built and ready.
+The conveyancing transaction must be completed by the written date notice issued, usually as little as ten working days.

 Part Exchange and Assisted Move

 Part exchange and assisted move schemes offered by developers are often marketed as an easy and hassle-free option for buyers looking to move into their dream property.
-Nonetheless, as with all property transactions, this process is not without its potential complications.
+Nonetheless, as with all property transactions, this process has potential complications.
 If you are considering a scheme of this kind, the conveyancing team at Harrison’s Solicitors can give you specialist advice and support.